 Getting noticed, even just for saying something nice, is always rewarding; but it’s especially rewarding when a seemingly big company does it.
 It makes customers feel special and can show that more human side of your business, which is always a win.

 Customer spotlight videos are great for highlighting positive feedback in video form.
-Of course they show off how you helped one of your customers, but it also gives your customer an opportunity to share their story, their advice, and their experience firsthand.
+Of course, they show off how you helped one of your customers, but it also gives your customers an opportunity to share their stories, their advice, and their experience firsthand.

 Struggling to find the right stories to share?
 You know you’ve got customers, but maybe they just don’t share their feedback as often or as consistently as you’d like.
 This is where special promotions can come in handy.

 Offering an incentive for customer feedback, a contest, or even promoting a special hashtag can help you gather enough user-generated content for a few campaigns.
 Though you may incentivize a promotion or two,